 Also, the idea that non-profits can set up and run (or oversee) model businesses struck me as unworkable — this requires different skill sets and aptitudes than what is typically found in a compassion-oriented non-profit worker.
-Nonetheless, he listened very carefully as we discussed my perspectives and also the concept that government should have a different jurisdiction and role than, and should not encroach upon (other than enforcing proper laws that promote the common good), the differing roles of the church, family, self-government and free enterprise.
+Nonetheless, he listened very carefully as we discussed my perspectives and also the concept that government’s role is to enforce proper laws that promote the common good, rather than encroaching upon the differing roles of the church, family, self-government and private enterprise.

 At its root, and because of the expediency of real and pressing needs, he was trying to use the power of civil government to change hearts and transform lives.
 This exceeds what we see God delegating in scripture to civil authorities (or non-profits acting as quasi-governmental entities!).